ethanabrooks/lab-notebook/README.rst

 ``extra-flags``      ``[]``           Flag, value pairs for extra, custom flags.
 The strings ``<runs-dir>`` and ``<run-name>`` will get replaced with the appropriate value.
 ===================  ===============  ======================================================================================================================================================

 The program expects to find the ``.runsrc`` in a parent of the current working directory.
-The script should always be run from this directory as all file IO commands use relative paths.
+Unless specified otherwise, the ``.runs/`` directory will be adjacent to the ``.runsrc`` in the file structure.

 Here is an example ``.runsrc`` file: